 - Energy Conservation: To conserve energy, our Dining in the Daylight program promotes using available sunlight during daytime hours.
 The program resulted from a collaborative project with the student-run Green Living Council and saves 20,735 kWh every year.
 When daylight is not available, we rely upon energy efficient LED bulbs, have been installed in all dining halls.

 - Water Conservation: R&DE Stanford Dining works closely with LBRE to identify opportunities and technologies to reduce our water consumption.
 Our efforts have led to an annual reduction of about 21% as compared to a baseline year of 2013.
-As of August 2017, we had saved over 3.7 million gallons of water since 2013.

 The BeWell Community Gardens are open to the Stanford community and are managed by Residential & Dining Enterprises.
 The gardens are part of Stanford’s BeWell program.
 We have two gardens, one near the Medical School and one near the Munger Complex for a total of more than 150 individual garden plots spanning one acre of land.
 For more information, visit the BeWell Community Gardens webpage.